stfc/cloud-docker-images/cloud-chatops/README.md

 ### About

-Cloud ChatOps is designed to help promote the closing of GitHub pull requests.
+Cloud ChatOps is designed to help encourage developers to complete GitHub pull requests.
 Either by getting them approved and merged or closed when they go stale.<br>
-The app will notify authors about their pull requests until they are closed / merged.
+The app will notify authors about their pull requests, usually by Slack, until they are closed / merged.
 There are multiple methods of sending these reminders.<br>

 ### Usage / Features